semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 Performing semantic analysis is encapsulated in [<i class="fa-regular fa-file-lines"></i> rules](/running-rules/).
-By running these rules, Semgrep Secrets is able to detect if a variable is renamed, unsanitized or sanitized, reassigned, or used in a function in such a way that a secret is exposed.
+By running these rules, Semgrep Secrets is able to detect if a variable is renamed, reassigned, or used in a function in such a way that a secret is exposed.

 See the following rule and JavaScript test code for an example.